Privacy & Fees Policies

 Consultation fees are charged prior to service provision.

-From June 1st 2023, all consultations (in-person and telehealth) will require prepayment at least 24 hours before the scheduled appointment time.
-If we do not have sufficient details in the patient portal to allow prepayment, and if we cannot contact you, we will cancel your appointment (and notify you in writing) to allow another patient on our waiting list to be brought forward.
+From June 1st 2023, all consultations (in-person and telehealth) will require prepayment at least 48 hours before the scheduled appointment time.
+If payment is not received, or if we cannot contact you, we will cancel your appointment (and notify you in writing) to allow another patient on our waiting list to be brought forward.

-Where the consultation is provided based on a referral by another medical practitioner, you will be entitled to a rebate of the MBS fee for this service.
+Where the consultation for reconstructive surgery is provided based on a referral by another medical practitioner, you will be entitled to a rebate of the MBS fee for this service.
 Consultations without a referral will not attract a Medicare rebate.

-If you require surgery, the Gap fee must be paid in full at least 3 weeks prior to your surgery.
+If you require surgery, the out-of-pocket fee must be paid in full at least 6 weeks prior to your surgery.

 Fees charged will include the cost of routine post-operative appointments and after-care in most cases.
 There may be specific exclusions to this policy: complex reconstructive procedures requiring extended admission to hospital or requiring complex wound care may attract additional fees for post-operative care.
 Where unforeseen additional treatment is required, an additional fee may be charged at our discretion.
 Any additional fees will be notified to you in writing as part of your informed financial consent.